sigsep/open-unmix-pytorch/README.md

 ## The Model

 _Open-Unmix_ is based on a three-layer bidirectional deep LSTM.
-The model learns to predict the separated (target) magnitude from a mixture spectrogram (STFT), such as the _vocals_, by applying a mask on the spectrogram mixture.
+The model learns to predict the magnitude spectrogram of a target, like _vocals_, from the magnitude spectrogram of a mixture input.
+Internally, the prediction is obtained by applying a mask on the input.
 The model is optimized in the magnitude domain using mean squared error and the actual separation is done in a post-processing step involving a multichannel wiener filter implemented using [norbert](https://github.com/sigsep/norbert).
 To perform separation into multiple sources, multiple models are trained for each particular target.
 While this makes the training less comfortable, it allows great flexibility to customize the training data for each target source.

 ### Input Stage

-The input of the model is a single or multichannel time domain signal tensor of shape `(nb_samples, nb_channels, nb_timesteps)`, where `nb_samples` are the samples in a batch and `nb_timesteps` is the number of audio samples.
-The model processes spectrograms based on `torch.STFT` on the fly.
-Alternatively _open-unmix_ also takes magnitude spectrograms directly (if pre-computed) using `(nb_frames, nb_samples, nb_channels, nb_bins)`, where `nb_frames` and `nb_bins` are the time and frequency-dimensions of a Short-Time-Fourier-Transform.
+_open-unmix_ operates in the time-frequency domain to perform its prediction.
+The input of the model is either:
+* **A time domain** signal tensor of shape `(nb_samples, nb_channels, nb_timesteps)`, where `nb_samples` are the samples in a batch, `nb_channels` is 1 or 2 for mono or stereo audio, respectively, and `nb_timesteps` is the number of audio samples in the recording.

+ In that case, the model computes spectrograms with `torch.STFT` on the fly.

+* Alternatively _open-unmix_ also takes **magnitude spectrograms** directly.

+ In that case, the input is of shape `(nb_frames, nb_samples, nb_channels, nb_bins)`, where `nb_frames` and `nb_bins` are the time and frequency-dimensions of a Short-Time-Fourier-Transform.

 The input spectrogram is _standardized_ using the global mean and standard deviation for every frequency bin across all frames.
-Furthermore, we apply batch normalization in multiple stages of the model to make the training more robust to gain variation.
+Furthermore, we apply batch normalization in multiple stages of the model to make the training more robust against gain variation.

 ### Dimensionality reduction